Black Uhuru + Sly & Robbie - Taxi Trax

 Sly & Robbie - Boops

-Shot by top photographer Brian Griffin.
-Using a sheet of glass suspended in front of Sly & Robbie, water was poured on the glass creating natural distortions.
-Brian always had a way to create in camera magic in the simplest unexpected way.
+Capturing In-Camera Magic: This remarkable cover photograph was masterfully taken by the renowned photographer Brian Griffin.
+Employing a clever technique, a sheet of glass was suspended in front of Sly & Robbie, and water was artfully poured onto the glass, resulting in captivating natural distortions.
+Brian's ingenuity always found a way to create enchantment through the simplest and most unexpected methods, leaving us in awe of his artistic prowess.

 Sly & Robbie - Boops